 V. Why We Need More Internally Groomed Heads

-Searches are fun and a challenge and give the School an opportunity to test the waters with all constituents and to develop support for the School at an even higher level.
-Furthermore, internal succession planning can misfire if it is accidental, if there are too many candidates in play or if the board is miscalculating the support for the candidacy of an insider particularly with faculty, students and alumni in a boarding setting and with faculty and parents in a day setting.
+Searches are an exciting challenge and give the school an opportunity to test the waters with all constituents and to develop support for the school at an even higher level.
+On the other hand, internal succession planning can misfire under the following conditions: if it is accidental; if there are too many candidates in play; or if the board is miscalculating the support for the candidacy of an insider with faculty, students, and alumni in a boarding setting and with faculty and parents in a day setting.

 Internal succession planning can lead to longer term heads who hire teachers who support the mission over time.
-Internal succession planning leads to less rapid and less inappropriate internal change that can upset faculty cultures unnecessarily with ill timed and ill conceived changes.
-These are often ones thrown up by the search process itself.
-These changes may or may not be needed or fit with the mission but the search process itself forces them upon a newly arrived head who then may pay the price of carrying them out.
+Succession planning leads to less internal change that can upset faculty cultures unnecessarily with poorly timed and ill-conceived changes.
+These changes may or may not be needed or appropriate to the mission, but the search process forces them upon a newly arrived head who then may pay the price for carrying them out.

-The big push should be on building a truly internal succession plan by hiring one obviously very talented individual and grooming that person for possible succession.
-That is rare in independent and international schools as strong willed heads see it is as threat.
-Again, the corporate world sees it as normal.
-If we planned for more appropriate internal succession, and groomed and tested these potential leaders well, giving them a seat at the board table along with the head, we would reduce the firing of heads dramatically and greatly increase internal school stability.
+Again, the corporate world sees all of this as normal.
+If we planned for more appropriate internal succession, and groomed and tested these potential leaders well, gave them a seat at the board table along with the head, we would reduce the firing of heads dramatically and greatly increase internal school stability.
 The time has come for a review of our search practices and behaviors in independent schools.